preview4r/UTEHY-NLU-ALQAC-2025/README.md

-# UTEHY-NLU@ALQAC 2025: Dynamic Weighted Ensemble and Adaptive Reasoning for Vietnamese Legal Text Processing
+# UTEHY-NLU@ALQAC 2025: Dynamic Weighted Ensemble and Adaptive Reasoning for Vietnamese Legal Text Processing [paper]

 ## 1. Instruction Prompt for Legal Question Answering task from UTEHY-NLU in ALQAC 2025